 Our ultimate research goal is to investigate and explore reliable, robust, safe and intelligent computer and memory architecture -- including emerging Non-Volatile Memory (NVM) technology --, finding novel technologies to offer all these properties for next-generation many-core, graphic processing unit, persistent memory systems, embedded system, high performance computing and solid state disks.

-Our major research interests are in advanced computer architecture, especially the hardware/software interface and cooperation to improve the design of parallel system architectures.
+Our major research interests are in advanced computer architecture and operating system (OS), especially the hardware/software interface and cooperation to improve the design of parallel system computing.
 We are interested in designing novel and efficient hardware/software cooperative techniques to overcome fundamental performance, security, robustness, reliability, and efficiency challenges in current and future computer systems.
 We are also interested in new research areas such as biocomputing/big-data/cloud-computing and architectures.

 Current research topics of our ongoing projects are as follows: